caro-mat/caro-mat.github.io/README.md

 <img src="https://github.com/caro-mat/caro-mat.github.io/blob/master/CV2.jpg?raw=true" width="200">

 Hi, my name is Carole.
 I am curious about how the world works and create value with data and automation.
+I also hold a Masters in Applied Information and Data Science.
 Some of my work can be seen below.

 [Connect with me on Linkedin](https://www.linkedin.com/in/carole-mattmann)